-Gung Ho!® is a relatively recent licensed methodology for developing and improving organizational culture and performance
+- Gung Ho!® is a relatively recent licensed methodology for developing and improving organisational culture and performance.

 Today, more than ever, employees are looking for meaning in the work they do.

-Gung Ho! is an an example of a modern 'packaged solution' (in the sense that it is a protected and marketed system) which aims to help provide more meaning at work, and for inspiring and motivating employees at all levels.
-Using Gung Ho! methodology is subject to licence and support - it is not a system that anyone can use and it is most certainly not free.
+Gung Ho! is an example of a modern 'packaged solution' (in the sense that it is a protected and marketed system) which aims to help provide more meaning at work and for inspiring and motivating employees at all levels.
+Using this methodology is subject to licence and support - it is not a system that anyone can use and it is most certainly not free.

-Blanchard and Bowles' Gung Ho! process aims to address the following:
+Blanchard and Bowles' process aims to address the following:

 - Improve morale and productivity